barneyb/wheel-of-time/README.md

 It was certainly derived from one: Aemon al Caar al Thorin, last King of Manetheren, and Emond's Field's namesake.

-Collisions are avoided by prefixing the local ID with some sub-namespace separated by an underscore.
-Thus, the ID for the "Wolfbrother" chapter in _The Eye of the World_ is `TEofW_Wolfbrother`.
+Collisions are avoided by suffixing the local ID with some sub-namespace separated by an underscore.
+Thus, the ID for the "Wolfbrother" chapter in _The Eye of the World_ is `Wolfbrother_TEofW`.
 Both _The Great Hunt_ and _A Memory of Light_ also have "Wolfbrother" chapters.

 ## Labels